aneasystone/github-trending/README.md

 ## C#

+* 【2023-10-23】[helix-toolkit / helix-toolkit](https://github.com/helix-toolkit/helix-toolkit) - Helix Toolkit is a collection of 3D components for .NET.
 * 【2023-10-22】[microsoft / kernel-memory](https://github.com/microsoft/kernel-memory) - Index and query any data using LLM and natural language, tracking sources and showing citations.
 * 【2023-10-22】[cobbr / Covenant](https://github.com/cobbr/Covenant) - Covenant is a collaborative .NET C2 framework for red teamers.
 * 【2023-10-20】[scriptchildie / maliciousCodeMatchingMFA](https://github.com/scriptchildie/maliciousCodeMatchingMFA) - A small executable to trick a user to authenticate using code matching MFA